kamesh-a/Javascript/src/md/LiteralsVsWrappers.md

 - Primitives are immutable, compared by value ( undefined, null, boolean, string and number )
 - non-primitives are mutable ( properties can be added or deleted ), compared by identity rather than value.

-In JavaScript there are 5 primitive types: undefined, null, boolean, string and number.
+In JavaScript there are 5 primitive types: `undefined, null, boolean, string` and `number`.
 Everything else is an object.
-The primitive types boolean, string and number can be wrapped by their object counterparts.
-These objects are instances of the Boolean, String and Number constructors respectively.

 ```javascript
 typeof true; //"boolean"
 typeof Boolean(true); //"boolean"